robseb/socfpgaPlatformGenerator/README.md

     The file will be located inside the "*socfpgaPlatformGenerator*" folder.

-# Getting started as Python library
+# Get started as Python library

-Beside the usage of this Python script as a console application it is enabled to use it inside another Python application.
+Beside the use of this Python script as a console application it is enabled to use it inside another Python application.
 The "*socfpgaPlatformGenerator*" extends the [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator).
-For more information about this library please visit the GitHub repository of that project.
+For more information about this library please visit the *GitHub* repository of that project.

 The *socfpgaPlatformGenerator* consists of a single Python class: